RoseChinenye/DocumentLibrary/README.md

 ### How the application runs:
-The application runs in the command prompt window or terminal and it can take input from the user which is either "1" to Write to a Text File, "2" to Read from Text File, "3" to Write to JSON file or '4" to Read from JSON file.
+The application runs in the command prompt window or terminal and it can take input from the user which is either "1" to Write to a Text File, "2" to Read from Text File, "3" to Write to JSON file, "4" to Read from JSON file or "5" to exit the application.
 It displays the output on the command prompt window or terminal.

 ## Software Development Summary